fsvreddit/bot-bouncer/README.md

 Note: There may appear to be a version available for upgrade, but 1.5.2 is the latest public release.

+* Prevent items that were removed by Reddit, Automod or a subreddit moderator from being reinstated if an account is reclassified as human
 * Improve sticky post evaluator to evaluate on all subs using Bot Bouncer, not just r/BotBouncer itself

 ## v1.5.2